jerrinot/questdb_ext_tutorial/readme.md

 The next step could be a custom aggregation/GroupBy function: A function which receives data from multiple rows and produces a single value.
 This is a bit more involved, but it's a good way to learn more about QuestDB internals.

 ## Disclaimer
-Java API for functions is not officially support QuestDB.
+Java API for functions is not officially supported by QuestDB.
 It is subject to change in the future.
 Always test your custom functions before upgrading QuestDB.